This guide has been produced for information purposes only. As a buy to let mortgage broker, we're not able to offer tax advice.

 The main types of property ownership that can affect the Income Tax you pay include the following:

 Landlords are taxed on their net rental income - i.e. the profit left over when you subtract your property allowance or allowable expenses from the total amount you receive in rent.
-HMRC have strict tax rules on the income from rental property, so there are limits as to what you can claim as a buy to let allowable expense.
+HMRC have strict tax rules on the income from rental property, so there are limits as to what you can claim as an allowable expense.

 The first £1,000 of rental income you receive each tax year is tax-free, known as the Property Allowance.
 This means that landlords earning £1,000 or less in gross rental income do not need to report it to HMRC or calculate expenses, as they receive full tax relief.